Hats, Horseshoes and Rodeos. A Note on Superstitions of the Old West.

 Sailors also nailed horseshoes to the foremasts of their ships to repel the evil spirits and entities who might prevent the ship and crew from safely arriving at their destination.

 One of the earliest known superstition and supernatural menaces injected into a Western setting is “The Horror from the Mound” by Robert E. Howard.
 It appeared in the Weird Tales pulp magazine in 1932.
 It concerns a former cowboy, Steve Brill, who notices an old Mexican laborer, Juan Lopez, avoiding a mound on his property.
-But there is a secret held inside and the very few who know about it have been sworn to secrecy.
+But there is a secret inside, and the very few who know about it have been sworn to secrecy.

-In a note to the editor, the author wrote: “Hope your readers like Shadows from Boot Hill.
+The only known Western fantasy by L. Ron Hubbard, Shadows from Boothill was published in the Wild West Weekly magazine in 1940.
+In this tale, outlaw Brazos finds himself entangled in a deadly curse of a second shadow after a fateful encounter with a witch doctor.
+The author wrote in a note to the editor: “Hope your readers like Shadows from Boot Hill.
 The Old West was superstitious in the extreme and … reeks with more fantasy than The Arabian Nights.”

 Other articles and resources you may be interested in: